 • Related reason = CallPark on CDR3 indicates that Bob did a CallPark.

-• Related reason = CallParkRetrieve on CDR4 indicates Carol did the Unpark or CallParkretrieval.
+• Related reason = CallParkRetrieve on CDR4 indicates that Carol did the Unpark or CallParkretrieval.

 • Answered indicator = FALSE for CDR3 parked leg.
 Answered indicator = TRUE for rest of the call legs.

-• The correlation ID will remain the same for Alice ↔ Bob.
+• The correlation ID remains the same for Alice ↔ Bob.
 Bob parking the call and Carol unparking would have a different correlation ID.

 • For Alice ↔ Bob.
 Alice’s Local Session ID = Bob’s Remote Session ID.
 Bob’s Local Session ID = Alice’s Remote Session ID.